kattrali/fuller.li/content/posts/migrating-from-octest-to-xctest.rst

 to be testable with XCTest.
 There are still some steps left and unfortunately Apple have not shared any documentation on how to do this.

+.. note:: I have later discovered that it does work as expected, but only if you run the conversion from a project directly.
+If you try running the conversion from a workspace you will get the problems mentioned above.
+I have filed this as rdar://16581037 so Apple can fix this in the future.
+For now, you'll need to follow the below steps.

 |br|

 .. image:: /static/images/migrate-xctest/convert.png